 A newly unemployed cellist takes a job preparing the dead for funerals.
 Japanese with English subtitles, winner of 2009 Best Foreign Film Oscar.
 I saw this movie at Ebertfest, and laughed, cried, and joined the standing ovation at the end.
 A beautiful film about life, death, and grief.
 (Mari)Drop Dead GorgeousPublication Date: 2006.

 This is NOT a family movie, nor is it at all 'PC', but it makes me laugh and laugh.
 A wickedly colorful, twisted black comedy, Drop Dead Gorgeous probes the heart of a small Minnesota town where a teen beauty pageant has unleashed a fury of very unladylike behavior.
 Good cast includes a very young Amy Adams, Kirsten Dunst, Allison Janney, Ellen Barkin, and Kirstie Alley.
 Also has a super soundtrack.
 (Mari)Frozen RiverPublication Date: 2009.

-Another film I saw at Ebertfest, and it was a stunner.
+A film I saw at Ebertfest, and it was a stunner.
 It is the story of Ray Eddy, an upstate New York trailer mom who is lured into the world of illegal immigrant smuggling when she meets a Mohawk girl who lives on a reservation that straddles the U.S.-Canadian border.
-Fantastic performances by Melissa Leo and Misty Upham (who tragically died a few weeks ago).
+Fantastic performances by Melissa Leo and Misty Upham (who tragically died in 2014).
 Rated R for language.
 (Mari)Major CrimesPublication Date: 2013.

 A spin-off of "The Closer" featuring most of that show's characters.
 Crime drama set in Los Angeles, featuring the LAPD Major Crimes unit.
 Wonderful cast with good chemistry, along with good writing that alternates between comedic and very serious.
 (Mari)Moonrise KingdomPublication Date: 2012.